stevedatadog/katacoda-scenarios/api-automation-iac/1-meet-the-api/4-postman-logs.md

 ![Response from querying for logs](./assets/query_for_logs.png)

 ### Pagination
 Note the value for `meta.page.after`.
-This value is used for pagination, and is common throughout the API for responses that contain many results.
-If the number of results from the API exceed the `page[limit]` value in the request, subsequent results can be retrieved by including the `page[cursor]` parameter in a new request.
+This value is used for pagination and is common throughout the API for responses that contain many results.
+If the number of results from the API exceeds the `page[limit]` value in the request, subsequent results can be retrieved by including the `page[cursor]` parameter in a new request.

 To get all results, you would continue making requests with the `page[cursor]` parameter set to the `meta.page.after` value of the previous response.
 You would know that you received all of the requested results when a response's `data` value was an empty array.